TheBlob42/nvim-config/README.md

 ## LSP

-Install LSP servers simply via the `:LspInstall` command
+Install LSP servers simply via the `:Mason` command

-> See the [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer) plugin for more information
+> See the [mason.nvim](https://github.com/williamboman/mason.nvim) plugin for more information about available options

 Depending on the LSP servers you might also need to fulfill additionally dependencies (e.g. java, node)